Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class2/README.md

 Using for loops to perform same actions on different files
 ----------------------------------------------------------

 So, using the wildcard in the command above did not have the desired action, as it told us the total number of lines in all files combined, instead of in each individual one.
 What we need is a way to execute our wc command on each file, but using a single command.
 You might say to yourself that it isn't a big deal to just run the command three times (once for each file), but what if you had 10 sequences?
 Or 100 sequences?
-It becomes ineffient and error prone, so we want to avoid that.
+It becomes inefficient and error prone, so we want to avoid that.
 What we are going to do instead is use a for loop, to loop over each file and run our command.
-For loops are not something unique to Unix, and are a fundamental tool for most programming languages for executing repetative tasks in a streamlines way.
+For loops are not something unique to Unix, and are a fundamental tool for most programming languages for executing repetitive tasks in a streamlined way.

 To get a sense for how for loops look in Unix and how they work, try the below example of for loop, that loops over a bunch of numbers and prints out each value until the list is exhausted.